JamesCooper97/Data_Structures_And_Algorithms_Summative_Assessment/README.md

 ~~~
 ThreeDoses(Patient,Doses)
     for Patient in Patients
+    Declare list threeDoses                         //Declares an empty list for patients with 3 doses
+    count = 0
         for dose in doses
-            if dose.patientID is equal to
+            if dose.patientID is equal to patient.id
+            count++
+        if count = 3
+            threeDoses add patient
+    return threeDoses
 ~~~

 ### 7. Search, identify and list the elderly patients (i.e. aged 70 or above) who were given fewer than three doses as given in Table 8.